M-S-H-Git/EAssess/README.md

-# EAssess: Online Examination System
+# EAssess: A Secure and Scalable Platform for Online Examinations

 EAssess is a Python and SQLite prototype for a secure, scalable online examination platform.
 It is based on the accompanying Software Requirements Specification (SRS) for the Sindh Board of Education (SBoE) examination workflow.